aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 #### Elastic IP addresses

 When instances terminate and then start up again, they are automatically assigned a random available public IP address.

 If you don't want this behavior and instead want your instance to have a fixed IP address, you can use the **elastic IP service**, which gives you ownership of a static IP that you can assign to an instance, unchanging.

 However, since there are so few public IPv4 addresses in the world, there are some disadvantages to elastic IP:

 - **cost**: Amazon charges you for unused IPs to discourage you from taking the valuable fixed IP addresses.
 - **scarcity**: Since public IPv4 addresses are so scarce, you can only have a few elastic IPs per region and account.

+> [!TIP]
-Instead of using elastic IP, it's better, cheaper, and more robust to attach a DNS record mapping a domain name to your public instance, for which the domain name is unchanging and unaffected by constantly changing IP addresses.
+> Instead of using elastic IP, it's better, cheaper, and more robust to attach a DNS record mapping a domain name to your public instance, for which the domain name is unchanging and unaffected by constantly changing IP addresses.

 #### EC2 lifecycle